RDFLib/pyLODE/README.md

 ## What pyLODE understands

-pyLODE understands definitional ontologies (`owl:Ontology`), classes, and properties.
+For definitional ontologies (`owl:Ontology`), pyLODE understands Classes, Properties, basic annotations of them and RDFS and OWL restraictions, such as `rdfs:domain`, `owl:qualifiedCardinality` etc.

+For vocabularies (`skos:ConceptScheme`), it understands ConceptScheme, Concepts, Collections, SKOS relations between them and basic annotations.

-Supported properties can be found in `rdf_elements.py`.
+Supported properties for Classes, Concepts etc. can be found in `rdf_elements.py`.

 pyLODE deliberately does **not** translate everything in RDF to HTML, enforcing a conventional ontology documentation style.
 Support for new patterns can be requested via the [issue tracker](https://github.com/RDFLib/pyLODE/issues).